 Next, reattach the drainpipe (connected to the wall or floor of the bathroom), making sure you have a good connection between the drain assembly and the drainpipe.

 To check for a good connection, run water through the sink to test that everything is attached properly.

-If you need to replace your bathroom faucet or drain, follow along with these simple steps to do it yourself.
+If you need to replacement in your bathroom faucet or drain, follow these simple steps to do it yourself.
 Even if you’ve never done it before, the risk is low, and not many tools are needed.
 This makes it great DIY for a beginner that wants to learn how to DIY their own home repairs.

-What do you think of our new bathroom faucet?
+What do you think of our new bathroom faucet replacement?

 Let us know in the comments below!